Emily Ratajkowski Goes Nude In Racy Photo In Protest Of Alabama Abortion Ban

 This week, 25 old white men voted to ban abortion in Alabama even in cases of incest and rape.
 These men in power are imposing their wills onto the bodies of women in order to uphold the patriarchy and perpetuate the industrial prison complex by preventing women of low economic opportunity the right to choose to not reproduce.
 The states trying to ban abortion are the states that have the highest proportions of black women living there.
 This is about class and race and is a direct attack on the fundamental human rights women in the US deserve and are protected by under Roe vs. Wade.
 Our bodies, our choice.

-Alabama was the latest U.S. state to attempt to restrict abortions by passing a bill that would effectively ban them in almost all cases.
-The majority of the 35-seat Senate voted to pass the bill and Alabama’s Republican governor, Kay Ivey, signed off on it.
+Alabama is the latest U.S. state to attempt to restrict abortions by passing a bill that would effectively ban them in almost all cases.
+The majority of the 35-seat Senate voted to pass the bill, and Alabama’s Republican governor, Kay Ivey, signed off on it.

-According to the BBC, those who supported the law expect that it will be defeated in lower courts but hope that it will eventually be brought before the Supreme Court, where the majority of seats are conservative.
+According to the BBC, those who supported the law expect that it will be defeated in lower courts, but hope that it will eventually be brought before the Supreme Court, where the majority of seats are considered to lean conservative.

 Republican lawmakers in states like Louisiana, Alabama, and Missouri are actively working to eliminate women’s access to safe, legal abortion.
 It’s a direct effort to criminalize women for their health care decisions.
 This is unacceptable.